generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 * If you want your entity to span across more than one database, you can use the RepositoryBase to extend from bypassing the Repository abstraction.
 * I have created a SqlDialectInstance (Singleton) expert that can help you set the dialogue.
 Please use it if you have issues with your session and sql dialect.
 * I have created a SqlHelper, that insures FastCRUD's SqlDialect is set if you decide you need a FastCRUD "Sql" helper method.
 Please use my SqlHelper otherwise your SqlDialect might be frozen.
 It is available for Repositories as "Sql" a proctected property.
+* **TA dialogue helper is also available in your repository through "SetDialogueOnce" method.
+You will need to use it for joins..**
 (Hint: if your dialogue gets stuck in the wrong state you can "reset" the FastCRUD mapping using OrmConfiguration.RegisterEntity<YouEnity>();)